 Before we begin, please note, the purpose of these considerations is not to discourage outsourcing certain security functions.
 The purpose is to highlight some key risk factors and potential effects on your business.
 Our hope is to provide thoughts and commentary to help you navigate the murky waters of outsourcing, and ultimately, be more secure.

 When you contract with a vISO, you are not hiring an employee, you are hiring a third-party service provider.
-While they do indeed work for you, they do not work for you; they work for themselves or for their company.
-Inasmuch as this could be a benefit, it can also be a challenge.
-This third party will have an in-depth knowledge of your organization's inner workings, access to your sensitive organization and client data, and business-critical responsibilities.
+This can be a benefit to your organization because they will bring their expertise and efficiencies.
+However, there is a risk involved as this third party will have an in-depth knowledge of your organization's inner workings, access to your sensitive organization and client data, and business-critical responsibilities.

-This being the case, you should not only perform the traditional due diligence which comes with hiring a new employee, you will also need to demonstrate extra care during contract negotiation and plan for ongoing vendor oversight.
-This is a bit of a "Catch-22," as you may be considering a vISO to help shoulder the burden of these exact duties.
+While this is expected, you should not only perform the traditional due diligence which comes with hiring a new employee, you will also need to demonstrate extra care during contract negotiation and plan for ongoing vendor oversight.

 When you hire a vISO, are you hiring one person or are you hiring a team?
 This is important to consider, as it will have a direct impact on the service you receive and how you communicate with them.
 The following table provides some examples of positive and negative risks associated with centralized (one vISO) and decentralized (a team of vISOs) services.